pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 _Eligible plans: all_

-For Google authentication, you must configure the Google hosted domains of the users that will be allowed to log into your broker instance.
+For Google authentication, you must configure one or more [hosted domains](https://support.google.com/domains/answer/6069226?hl=en-GB) of the users that will be allowed to log into your Pactflow account.
 On your next login, you will see an option to login with Google has been added.
+Any users who have a valid identity for the hosted domain will be able to login to your Pactflow instance.

+For example if you use Google Workspace as your choice of email provider and your email is `matt@pactflow.io`, the hosted domain might be `pactflow.io`.

+You can also use any valid Google or GMail email address, such as `matt@gmail.com` or `matt@pactflow.io`.
+This constrains the authentication to a single user.

 ![Google Authentication Settings](/ui/google-auth.png)